gauravsharmaaa/contactus/README.md

 composer require sharmag/contactus

-after processing finishes run
+after processing finishes

 add the following entry to the provider array in config/app.php

 Sharmag\Contactus\ContactusServiceProvider::class,

-php artisan vendor:publish
+and run php artisan vendor:publish

 and then check the page at https://yourserver.com/contact-us